-Human resource management (HRM) has evolved into a strategic business function as corporations recognized that motivated employees and a vibrant corporate culture create competitive advantages and increased profitability.
+Human resources and strategic management (HRSM) has evolved into a strategic business function as corporations recognized that motivated employees and a vibrant corporate culture create competitive advantages and increased profitability.

 Broad’s HRSM concentration exposes students to areas of business such as marketing, finance, and supply chain management with HRSM-specific strategies and implementation of HRSM-specific programs.
 Broad’s focus on data analysis and financial analysis skills prepare you for success in the corporate world.

 Broad MBA graduates’ opportunities are nearly limitless.
 See where the human resources and strategic management concentration can take you.

-The human resource management concentration emphasizes concept and application, focusing on long-term goals and managing individual issues.
+The human resources and strategic management concentration emphasizes concept and application, focusing on long-term goals and managing individual issues.
 The curriculum goes beyond theory to provide practice in hard and soft skills necessary to be successful.

 Students can also take elective master’s courses from MSU’s highly regarded School of Human Resources and Labor Relations (HRLR), which offers in-depth studies on topics such as labor markets and collective bargaining.